Amitriptyline

 How to take

-• Best taken once daily at bedtime due to its sedative effect.
+- Administration is most effective when taken once daily at bedtime due to the sedative properties of the active substance.

-• Store this drug at room temperature, away from moisture and heat.
-Keep the container tightly closed and out of reach of children and pets.
+- Store the tablets at room temperature, away from moisture and direct heat, ensuring the container is tightly closed.

 Side Effects and Safety